 Examples of a Trailblazer Grant Recipient

-I live in Africa, where there is an epidemic of chronic disease, fueled by poor lifestyle choices.
+I live in Ghana, where there is an epidemic of chronic disease fueled by poor lifestyle choices.
 This has taken a terrible toll.
-The only recourse is doctors who prescribe medication that may or may not help and that doesn’t address the root cause or the lifestyle habits that cause the illnesses.
+The only recourse is doctors who prescribe medication that may or may not help and doesn’t address the root cause or the lifestyle habits that cause the illnesses.
 Through ADAPT, I am able to achieve a credible certification so people will listen to and trust me so I can impact the lives of the people suffering in my region and beyond.
 I will be the first-ever health coach in my region.
 The opportunity to be in this program has been a miracle for me.
 It has been an amazing journey of self-discovery that is changing my life and allowing me to reinvent myself.

-I have been on a prolonged health journey, having been misdiagnosed by western medicine for decades.
+I have been on a prolonged health journey, having been misdiagnosed by Western medicine for decades.
 When I couldn’t find answers, I turned to Functional Medicine and finally was diagnosed with a chronic disease.
 I researched how to help myself and used my experience to help others.
 I deeply believe that health coaching is the future of medicine.
 My experience of growing up in extreme poverty has driven my mission to help underserved communities where healthcare remains unattainable.
 My goal is to start a health coaching practice that offers a sliding scale, group visits, and telemedicine to address the high healthcare costs in underserved, impoverished communities in the U.S.

 I serve my local and cultural communities as a social worker and trauma-informed bodyworker.
-I have worked in non-profits, government, and most recently founded a community health center where my team and I work exclusively with trauma impacted bodies.
+I have worked in non-profits, government, and most recently founded a community health center where my team and I work exclusively with trauma-impacted bodies.
 I love my work, my community, and helping others live their holistically healthiest lives each and every day.
-As a queer person of color in the United States, I have experienced a variety of individual and institutional inequities causing me chronic stress, resulting in chronic fatigue and burnout.
-Becoming a health coach has given me the personal and professional tools to 1) make the personal health changes I wanted and needed to make, 2) increase my impact and income by expanding my service offerings, and 3) enjoy a more flexible schedule which reduces the stress in my life.
+As a queer person of color in the United States, I have experienced a variety of individual and institutional inequities, causing me chronic stress, resulting in chronic fatigue and burnout.
+Becoming a health coach has given me the personal and professional tools to (1) make the personal health changes I wanted and needed to make, (2) increase my impact and income by expanding my service offerings, and (3) enjoy a more flexible schedule, which reduces the stress in my life.
 Additionally, I am a much more effective communicator and transformational change agent with all of my clients.